Why This Matters

 Self-Check Questions

-1. Both supercells and tornadoes involve rotation—what distinguishes the mesocyclone from the tornado vortex, and why does this distinction matter for forecasting?
+Both supercells and tornadoes involve rotation.
+What distinguishes the mesocyclone from the tornado vortex, and why does this distinction matter for forecasting and warning lead times?

-3. A squall line and a derecho both produce straight-line winds.
-What criterion must be met for the event to be classified as a derecho rather than simply severe thunderstorm winds?
+A squall line and a derecho both produce straight-line winds.
+What criteria must be met for the event to be classified as a derecho rather than simply a severe thunderstorm wind event?

-4. Why are tornadoes rated by damage (EF Scale) while hurricanes are rated by wind speed (Saffir-Simpson Scale)?
-What does this tell you about measurement challenges for each storm type?
+Why are tornadoes rated by damage (EF Scale) while hurricanes are rated by wind speed (Saffir-Simpson Scale)?
+What does this tell you about the measurement challenges for each storm type?